YanickJair/cllm/docs/thread_encoder/transcript_encoder.md

 ## Configuration

 The Transcript Encoder uses a simple configuration approach.
-Most complexity is handled automatically by CLLM's internal dictionary and language rules.
+All analysis decisions — what to extract, what to drop — are handled automatically by CLM's internal NLP pipeline and language dictionary.

 ### Basic Configuration